dlip/chouchou/README.md

 - Send the [Gerber](kicad/gerber_to_order) file to the PCB manufacturer of your choice
 - 1 x RP2040-Zero
 - 20 x low profile choc switches and keycaps.
 Since you're going to be doing a lot of combos, I recommend lighter switches.
 I use 25g light blue, but 35g pro red is not bad either.
+You can use 1.5U keycaps for the thumbs, the socket has been rotated 90 degrees to accomodate.
 - (optional) 20 x kailh hotswap sockets
 - (optional) RP2040-Zero headers